pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/37_Targeting_and_Personalization/README.md

 ## Opt-out from targeting
 You can give the user the possibility to opt-out from targeting at any time, by setting the following cookie: `pimcore_targeting_disabled=1`.

+> **I use the targeting engine on my website.
+Should my users be aware of these cookies?** Since privacy laws vary from country to country,
+> we recommend that you consult with your legal team or company to determine which cookies need to be listed on your site and whether or
+> not a cookie manager should be utilized.